Preparing squeezed, cat and GKP states with parity measurements: Declarations

 \subsection{Author Contributions}

 Z.L. and S.L. contributed equally to this work.
-Z.L. and S.L. developed the theoretical framework and performed the numerical simulations.
-J.F. and V.I. assisted with numerical analysis and validation.
-M.F. and T.B. supervised the project and provided conceptual guidance.
-Z.L. and S.L. wrote the initial draft of the manuscript.
+Z.L. and S.L. performed the calculations, T. B. and M.F. formulated the theoretical concept.
+J.F. assisted with numerical analysis and validation.
+K.Z., T. M., and T.B. performed analytical calculations.
+M.F.,V.I., and T.B. supervised the project.
+Z.L., S.L., T.B., M. F. wrote the paper.
 All authors discussed the results and reviewed the manuscript.